 I don’t often use this section, but it is very handy for a few things.
-I use it when i feel there might be something wrong with my diet or I am trying to return to a cleaner diet after traveling or getting really drunk at a friends wedding.
+I use it when I feel there might be something wrong with my diet or I am trying to return to a cleaner diet after travelling or getting really drunk at a friends wedding.

 This is my favourite part.
 It has everything all together, vitamins, herbs, health care and body therapy.

 I use this section to record all the dates, times and details of my appointments.
 I have a separate section for my Haematologist and my GP.
 I record how much medication I am taking and whether it is going up or down.
 It can be interesting to open up the diary and realise I have not been to see my doctor in three months, time flies and it can sometimes feel like you were just there, when you weren’t.

 This is where I write down all the details of me exercising from home.
 I guess you could call it integrated exercise, but that sounds so scientific.
 For me this is all about variety, riding my exercise bike while reading, doing yoga in the lounge room at home, ballet video in my office, a long walk to the beach or a ride to Oaklands for coffee.
 I try to keep these ‘workouts’ regular and do something light every second day.
 Also helps me to maintain variety, reminds me of an exercise I have not done in a while.